drawable/fluss/README.md

 **fluss** is the result of both an ambitious project as well as a learning experience.
 Very good implementations for reactive programming exist ([BaconJS](https://baconjs.github.io/), [kefir.js](http://pozadi.github.io/kefir/), [RxJS](https://github.com/Reactive-Extensions/RxJS)) but to completely wrap my head around reactive programming I wanted to implement my own thing.

+## Changelog

+### 0.3.3

+* Proper library bindings for Typescript enabling development in AMD and CommonJS

 ## License